LuisOlivaresJ/relative_dose_1d/README.md

   * It is now possible to perform unit transformation for distance using a multiplication factor, and move the origin of the coordinate system.

 May-2023 Version 0.1.2
-  * New web page for documentation, following [PEP 287 – reStructuredText Docstring Format](https://peps.python.org/pep-0287/).
+  * New web page for documentation, following [PEP 287 – reStructuredText Docstring Format](https://peps.python.org/pep-0287/) and [napoleon extension](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html#module-sphinx.ext.napoleon)